 3. Ongoing communication and review

-We will always endeavour to answer your questions and concerns on the spot.
-Where you have made a request for assistance, you can expect to receive regular updates as well as official notification when it is finalised.
+Where you have made a request for assistance, you can expect to receive regular updates regarding the progress and outcome.

-If you have any concerns about how your request for assistance is progressing, you can talk to the Inspector who is assigned to your case or their manager.
+If you have any concerns about how your request for assistance is progressing, you can talk to the Fair Work Ombudsman staff member who is assigned to your case or their manager.

-If you are not satisfied with the outcome of your request for assistance, you can request a review.
+If you are not satisfied with the outcome of your request for assistance, you can use our feedback form to request a review.

 We treat all members of the public fairly, impartially, and without bias.

-If the FWO provides incorrect advice about minimum wages or conditions of employment, and that advice is relied on and followed in good faith, the FWO:
+If we provide incorrect advice about minimum wages or conditions of employment, our error was not a result of us being provided with incorrect or misleading information, and our advice is relied on and followed in good faith, we: